 Plantar fasciitis is often incorrectly called a heel spur as they both show very similar symptoms.
-Patients of both injuries suffer from severe pain in their heels.
+Patients of both injuries suffer from severe heel pain.
 The source of the pain is different though.
 Knowing what you are suffering from, is important to set the right treatment plan to reduce pain and to recover.
 Consult a doctor or physiotherapist and ask for medical assessment to determine the cause of your heel pain.

 Symptoms plantar fasciitis